yuwex/scratchcloud/sphinx/source/index.rst

-Welcome to ScratchCloud!
+Welcome to scratchcloud!
 ========================

-ScratchCloud is a powerful python library made for rapid prototyping and interaction with Scratch cloud variables.
+scratchcloud is a powerful python library made for rapid prototyping and interaction with Scratch cloud variables.

 **Features**